rogerchamberlain/rogerchamberlain.github.io/modules/05/prep.md

 |[Digital Inputs](https://wustl.box.com/s/35w87ffmt2o34fsug1zwfpy8569ezj4k) | This video gives a review of analog vs. digital signals and discusses digital inputs. |
 |[Delta Timing](https://wustl.box.com/s/q3bk6mh24wd72nd5p6j2gjjudx70ypdw) | In this video we review delta timing and show some examples. |

+Since this week's material is review, there is no Quiz 5A.

 {% include footer.html %}